microsoft/vscode-docs/docs/languages/typescript.md

 * **Explicit Project**: A TypeScript project is defined via a `tsconfig.json` file.
 The presence of such a file in a directory indicates that the directory is the root of a TypeScript project.
 The file itself lists the files belonging to the project as well as compiler options.
 Details about the `tsconfig.json` file can be found [here](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 >**Tip:** We recommend that you use explicit projects over file scope projects.
-Since explicit projects list the files belonging to a project language, features like `Find All References` `kb(editor.action.referenceSearch.trigger)` consider the project scope and not the file scope only.
+Since explicit projects list the files belonging to a project language, features like **Peek References** `kb(editor.action.referenceSearch.trigger)` consider the project scope and not the file scope only.

 ## tsconfig.json